Structural Bioinformatics Library

 To update one's version of the library, it is sufficient to update one's local git repository.
 However, note that the examples, tests and programs have to be compiled one by one.
 Therefore, using the library without installing it is only recommended for those willing to use the SBL library as a header-only library.

-To uninstall the library i.e. remove all the installed files, proceed as follows:
+To uninstall the library, i.e. remove all installed files:

 In this section, we show the various options for compiling the different parts of the library, and installing it.